 This is a challenge for lots of Project Management Offices, especially when you are starting to ramp up project management maturity levels in the business.
-There’s an expectation that suddenly projects will just be better but it takes a strong approach to governance to make this happen.
+There’s an expectation that suddenly projects will just be better but it takes a strong approach and improving governance to make this happen.
 Simply having a PMO in place isn’t enough to magically improve performance.

 Bravery is a key quality for a PMO!
 And you can do it in a very structured way, challenging poor performance through reviewing projects closely.

 Review your project portfolio and look at how likely each project is to succeed.
-Use project reporting and governance structures to do this.
+Use project reporting and your ever improving governance structures to do this.
 Once you have the information on the likelihood of success for each project, you can make an informed decision about what should happen next.
 You’ve got three choices.

 This is the easy decision.
 Review the data you have and see what project performance is like.
 Some of your projects are probably doing well.
 They have dedicated teams and a structure in place that supports delivery.
 You are expecting to get the benefits forecasted.